It takes it takes a constitution of steel to watch what's going on in the drive-by media today and not blow up and not explode.

 I don't know.

-Well, why it is is that we're responsible for our own taxes, we have to pay out quarterly or yearly, whatever you choose to do, and I've seen it in real life where a business that I was affiliated with down in Tampa has these guys crawling all over the woodwork, and they only generated like, you know, a couple million dollars a year.
+And I've seen it in real life where a business that I was affiliated with down in Tampa has these guys crawling all over the woodwork, and they only generated like, you know, a couple million dollars a year.

-Maybe I'm just getting older and seeing things a little bit differently, but I would really like your your take on it.
+Maybe I'm just getting older and seeing things a little bit differently, but I would really like your take on it.

 Okay.

-Uh like you, I continue to mature as I grow older.
+Like you, I continue to mature as I grow older.

 And like you, I continue to acquire and amass more knowledge.

-And in my case, I'm fortunate because I have a a uh fine memory, I'm able to retain a lot of what I've learned.
+And in my case, I'm fortunate because I have a fine memory.

 And I learned long ago that nothing that I learned should surprise me.